A Brief History of Ligon

 About Mr. Keating

 Welcome students, parents/guardians to Ligon!
-This will be my fifth year at Ligon and I look forward to an exciting 2016-2017 school year.
+This will be my sixth year at Ligon and I look forward to an exciting 2017-2018 school year.
 I began my teaching career at Hertford County Public Schools and currently hold a Masters' of Science degree and a Bachelors' of Arts degree in teaching.
 Besides teaching, I thoroughly enjoy athletics and was the assistant football coach for the Little Blues in 2013-2014.
 Furthermore, I played hockey through college, and before moving to North Carolina I was an assistant hockey coach for the 5th ranked varsity hockey program in my home state of New York.
 I hope this provides some background information about me and I look forward to working with you this school year!

 At the top of the web page you will notice that you are currently on the home page.
 To the right of the home page you will find links to every class period that includes information and resources about that class period.